About

 James Weller circa 1986

-A third generation woodworker, Dylan Weller grew up in Santa Fe, NM amid the shavings and dust of his father’s woodshop.
+A third generation woodworker, Dylan grew up in Santa Fe.
 His father, James Weller was a noted Santa Fe craftsman who made Spanish colonial furniture by hand for decades, exposing Dylan to the subtleties of the craft from an early age.

-Dylan left Santa Fe for college and graduate school, where he studied philosophy, religion, and eventually earned a PhD in political theory.
-During his time in school, Dylan was drawn back to woodworking as his head was reeling and his hands needed work.
-As he returned to the craft, Dylan retained the ethic of his father, preferring the deliberate pace of traditional methods to the efficiency of machine work.
+Dylan left Santa Fe for college and graduate school, where he studied philosophy, religion, and eventually earned a PhD in political theory from Johns Hopkins University.
+During his time in school, Dylan was drawn back to woodworking as a hobby, retaining the ethic of his father, who preferred the deliberate pace of traditional methods to the efficiency of machine work.

 Cohen James Weller circa 2016